Community Consultation Summary Report 2018

 The authors would like to acknowledge the contributions of the Ad Hoc Group of Indigenous and non-Indigenous faculty, students and staff who identified the need for all members of the TMU community to engage in a conversation on how to respond to the Calls to Action to bring about reconciliation and decolonization in ways that speak to the practical concerts of their work at TMU.
 The Ad Hoc Group includes:

-• Centre for Indigenous Governance,
+- Centre for Indigenous Governance,

-• Chair in Indigenous Governance, Dr. Pamela Palmater,
+- Chair in Indigenous Governance, Dr. Pamela Palmater,

-• CUPE 3904,
+- CUPE 3904,

-• Indigenous Students Association,
+- Indigenous Students Association,

-• Racialized Students Collective,
+- Racialized Students Collective,

-• TMU Faculty Association (RFA),
+- TMU Faculty Association (TFA),

-• RFA Aboriginal Caucus,
+- TFA Aboriginal Caucus,

-• TMU Students’ Union,
+- TMU Students’ Union,

-• TMU Sociology Students’ Union,
+- TMU Sociology Students’ Union,

-• RFA Equity Issues Committee, and
+- TFA Equity Issues Committee, and

-• Former Unifor Sam Gindin Chair in Social Justice and Democracy, Dr. Winnie Ng.
+- Former Unifor Sam Gindin Chair in Social Justice and Democracy, Dr. Winnie Ng.

 We would like to thank all of the Indigenous and non-Indigenous TMU students, staff and faculty who participated in the TRC Talking Circles and meetings with senior leadership who voiced their concerns, insights and recommendations as to how TMU can move forward with implementing the Calls to Action.

 We also wish to acknowledge the First Nations Technical Institute (FNTI), the Indigenous Students Association and Indigenous Students Rising for their contributions to the TRC consultations.
 We thank the Social Justice Week Committee for their ongoing commitment to making space for annual TRC conversations at TMU and for encouraging education and dialogue on the topic of reconciliation, including the annual TRC Check-In on the first day of Social Justice Week.
-Finally, we would like to acknowledge the Office of the Provost and Vice-President, Academic, and the President’s Office for launching and supporting this TRC community consultation process.
+Finally, we would like to acknowledge the Office of the Provost and Vice President, Academic, and the President’s Office for launching and supporting this TRC community consultation process.

 Land acknowledgement has become an important acknowledgement of Indigenous presence and assertion of sovereignty.
 Originally started in British Columbia, where there are few treaties, the land acknowledgement is stated at the openings of events, ceremonies and meetings.
-TMU’s Land Acknowledgement statement was created in 2014 by the Aboriginal Education Council and is used uniformly across the university.
+TMU’s Land Acknowledgement statement was created in 2014 by the Indigenous Education Council and is used uniformly across the university.

 "Toronto is in the Dish With One Spoon Territory.
 The Dish With One Spoon is a treaty between the Anishinaabe, Mississaugas and Haudenosaunee that bound them to share the territory and protect the land.
 Subsequent Indigenous Nations and Peoples, Europeans and all newcomers have been invited into this treaty in the spirit of peace, friendship and respect."